 What exactly is marketing?
 More specifically, what are marketing tactics?
 You don’t have to look far to find some very complex and verbose definitions of marketing.
 Typically these definitions are filled with meaningless platitudes and clichés like “proactively adding value.”
 A more simple, practical, yet worthy definition of marketing describes its basic mission: getting the right message to the right people.

-While crafting a message is important, focusing too much on the message can cause you to lose sight of priorities.
+Marketing tactics is what follows marketing strategy in the marketing and sales plan section of your business plan.
+Although tactical marketing is about the message, focusing too much on the marketing message can cause you to lose sight of marketing priorities.
 A lot of expense and creative effort are put into crafting eye-catching visuals accompanied by just the right phrase or slogan.
 But does it really matter how great your message is if it doesn’t reach the right people?